Data Source Hooks

 payload

-: object where each key represents the field name to run the operation on, and the value is an array of operations to run.
+: object where each key represents the field name to run the operation on, and the value is either a string value or an array of operations to run.

-Here’s the list of operations that can be applied to a field:
+it can be a list of operations that should be applied to the field:

 trim